alovajs/alovajs.github.io/docs/tutorial/03-client/02-in-depth/01-update-across-components.md

 ## Notes

 1. In actual use, whether you use `useRequest` or `useWatcher` to send a request, you can call the `send` function to specify different parameters to send the request repeatedly.
-The response states returned by these use hooks will be used by multiple method instances.
-Reference, so you can choose any method instance to match the same response states value;
+The response states returned by these use hooks will be referenced by multiple method instances, so you can choose any method instance to match the same response states value;
 2. When dynamically searching and updating the response states, the method instance matcher finds multiple method instances, and the first instance will prevail;